clicon/clixon-controller-docs/tutorial.rst

    $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' openconfig2

-The addresses are for example 172.17.0.2 and 172.17.0.3, use them to log in to the devices:
+The addresses are for example 172.17.0.2 and 172.17.0.3, use them to log in to the devices with the user noc and the NETCONF subsystem:

 .. code-block:: bash